composer/composer/doc/03-cli.md

 If set to 1, this env var will make composer behave as if you passed the `--no-interaction` flag to every command.
 This can be set on build boxes/CI.

+### COMPOSER_PARALLEL_OPERATIONS

+On PHP 5.5 and above, composer handles up to 8 concurrent install/update operations.
+This env var allows changing this default value.
+If set to 1, concurrency is disabled.

 &larr; [Libraries](02-libraries.md)  |  [Schema](04-schema.md) &rarr;